Oldman10000/ski-carinthia/README.md

 ![blog1](documentation/blog1.jpg)

-Just like in the resorts page, each blog is shown in card form.
-The list is paginated with maximum 8 blogs shown per page.
-There are buttons which appear on the card, which differ depending on who is using the website.
-An anonymous user will only see the 'read more' button, while the author of a post will have buttons providing options to either delete or edit that post.
+Just like on the resorts page, each blog is shown in card form.
+The list is paginated with a maximum of 8 blogs shown per page.
+Some buttons appear on the card, which differs depending on who is using the website.
+An anonymous user will only see the 'read more button, while the author of a post will have buttons providing options to either delete or edit that post.
 A superuser account will see the delete and edit buttons for all posts.
-The screenshot below demonstrates the appearance for the 'admin' superuser account.
+The screenshot below demonstrates the appearance of the 'admin' superuser account.
 As can be seen, the post was published by user 'Patrick', but the superuser has full CRUD functionality.

 ![blog-card](documentation/blog-card.jpg)

 ### Add Blog Post

 If a user selects the 'add blog post' button from the blog page, they are taken to the 'new blog' page.
-This button and page is only accessible for authenticated users.
+This button and page are only accessible for authenticated users.
 The page contains a simple form, allowing a user to add a short blog post.
 The title and content fields are mandatory.
 The database automatically stores the current time and the authenticated user (author) upon form submission.

 This page fulfills user story 19 :heavy_check_mark: